Digital best practice

 Documenting our experiences and learning to evolve an established best practice about using online tools and data

-We built this website with these principles in mind, and have written this statement, focusing on sustainability, openness, accessibility and privacy, to tell our website visitors the decisions we’ve made, and to share what we believe is good practice.
+We built this website with these principles in mind and have written this page, focusing on sustainability, openness, accessibility and privacy to tell our website visitors the decisions we’ve made and to share what we believe is good practice.

-This statement was produced on 30 November 2020, and we will continue to monitor and improve the site and update this information.
+This page was last updated in December 2023, and we will continue to monitor and improve the site and update this information.

 Sustainability